MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/how-to-allow-extensions.md

 ---
-title: How to Use PostgreSQL Extensions in Azure Database for PostgreSQL
+title: How to manage PostgreSQL extensions in Azure Database for PostgreSQL - Flexible Server
-description: Introduction to the PostgreSQL Extensions for Azure Database for PostgreSQL.
+description: Introduction to the PostgreSQL extensions in Azure Database for PostgreSQL - Flexible Server.
 author: varun-dhawan
 ms.author: varundhawan
 ms.reviewer: maghan